dscleaver/sbt-quickfix/README.md

 Add this to your `~/.sbt/plugins/plugins.sbt`:

-    addSbtPlugin("com.dscleaver.sbt" % "sbt-quickfix" % "0.3.1")
+    addSbtPlugin("com.dscleaver.sbt" % "sbt-quickfix" % "0.4.0")

-*Note: this plugin was built for sbt 0.12+.*
+*Note: this plugin was built for sbt 0.13 use version 0.3.1 for sbt 0.12*

 ## Vim Integration